Party on the roof and walk across the Brooklyn bridge: how to spend a weekend in new York (July 17-19)

 Where: Brooklyn Bridge, New York, NY 10038

 Read more: Join in a fun walk across the Brooklyn bridge.
-The participants will be approximately 2 miles along the promenade across the bridge to new York and back.
-Be sure to adhere to social distancing and wearing face masks.
+The participants will attend about two miles along the waterfront across the bridge to new York and back.
+Definitely need to adhere to social distancing and wearing face masks.

 Cost: Free